htasnim/decisionTree/README.md

     java -jar ID3DecisionTree.jar <FLAG_VAL> <CRITICAL_VAL>

         where FLAG_VAL is used to fix information gain measure.
 It can be either 0 or 1.
-        FLAG_VAL = 0 means use InformationGain
+        FLAG_VAL = 0 means use Information Gain by Entropy
-        FLAG_VAL = 1 means use GiniIndex
+        FLAG_VAL = 1 means use Information Gain by GiniIndex

-        CRITICAL_VAL can be a floating point real number which denotes the critical value that will  be used in chai-square tesing
+        CRITICAL_VAL can be a floating point real number which denotes the critical value that will  be used in chi-square tesing

 Therefore, a sample execution command is:
     java -jar ID3DecisionTree.jar 1 8.72